-While there may be endless reasons why your West Palm Beach home’s central air conditioner may need to be repaired, there are several reasons that are most common.
-Recognizing what they are may help you to understand what a technician means when they outline the options for fixing the problem.
+Although there are potentially hundreds of reasons why your West Palm Beach home’s central air conditioner may need to be repaired, there are several reasons that are quite common.
+Recognizing what they are may create some personal understanding what a technician is referring to when they address the options for correcting the problem.
 Here are the 5 most common problems that may cause your AC unit to fail.
-Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.
+Please review these considerations and determine whether you need to schedule an HVAC inspection.

-Incorrect, haphazard or uncertified A/C wiring is dangerous and a possible fire hazard.
-Bad wiring can prevent the system from getting power or can trip the circuit breaker.
+Incorrect, haphazard or uncertified A/C wiring is risky and a possible fire hazard.
+Bad wiring can prevent the system from getting power or can short the circuit breaker.

 - Your Air Conditioner is Leaking refrigerant

 Refrigerant (typically referred to as Freon) is the chemical that cools the air in your air conditioning system.
-Reduced levels of refrigerant usually will imply a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, 90% of the time that means there is a leak.
-All refrigerant leaks should be detected and repaired.
+Low refrigerant usually will imply a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, 90% of the time that insinuates there is a leak.
+All refrigerant leaks should be found and repaired.
 To read about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.

 - Outside AC fan is not turning

-The outside fan is responsible for conveying the heat from your West Palm Beach home to the outside air.
-If the fan on the outside unit doesn’t operate properly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
-The consequence of this action could result in internal damage to the compressor.
+The outside fan is responsible for transferring the heat from your West Palm Beach home to the outside air.
+If the fan on the outside unit doesn’t operate properly, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
+Worse yet, it may cause internal damage to the compressor.

 - Outside air conditioner unit not functional